Melodiz/hseBI_bot/README.md

 2. **Start the Bot**:
    - To start the bot, run the app.py file.

-3. **Configure Bot Token**:
    - Before running the bot, make sure to enter your Telegram bot token in the id_keys file.
 Optionally, you can also enter your ID in Telegram to receive messages about the start and end of the bot's work.

 ## Media Files
 All images are located in core/handlers/media_files.
 It does not matter why exactly there.

-## Note
-Ensure that you have installed all necessary dependencies and packages required for the bot to run successfully.